tc39/proposal-promise-any/README.md

 ## Proposed solution

 `Promise.any` accepts an iterable of promises and returns a promise that is fulfilled by the first given promise to be fulfilled, or rejected with an `AggregateError` holding the rejection reasons if all of the given promises are rejected.
+(If something more fundamental goes wrong, e.g. iterating over the iterable results in an exception, `Promise.any` returns a rejected promise with that exception.)

 ## High-level API